cloudflare/workers-docs/content/tutorials/build-a-todo-list/_index.md

 title: 'Build A To-Do List With KV'
 ---

-In this tutorial, you’ll build a todo list application in HTML, CSS and JavaScript, with a twist: all the data should be stored inside of the newly-launched Workers KV.
-In addition, the application itself should be served directly from Cloudflare Workers.
+In this tutorial, you’ll build a todo list application in HTML, CSS and JavaScript, with a twist: the data for the application will be stored in [Workers KV](/docs/reference/storage/overview/).

 ![Preview](/tutorials/build-a-todo-list/media/finished.png)

-This tutorial makes use of [Wrangler](https://github.com/cloudflare/wrangler), our command-line tool for generating, building, and publishing projects on the Cloudflare Workers platform.
+To build this application, we'll use [Wrangler](https://github.com/cloudflare/wrangler), the command-line tool for generating, building, and publishing projects on the Cloudflare Workers platform.
 If you haven't used Wrangler, we recommend checking out the [Quick Start Guide](/quickstart), which will get you set up with Wrangler, and familiar with the basic commands.

-This tutorial is recommended for web developers who have some experience with HTML, CSS, and JavaScript.
-That being said, if you're new to writing web apps, we think that Workers is a super easy way to focus on writing code, and actually shipping projects.
+Before starting this project, you should have some experience with HTML, CSS, and JavaScript.
+If you're new to writing web apps, Workers is a great place to get started.
+Building with Workers is a super easy to focus on writing code, and actually shipping projects!
 In particular, the addition of Workers KV makes this tutorial a great introduction to building full, data-driven applications.

-One more thing before you start the tutorial: if you'd like to see the code, or how the application actually functions, we've made the final version of the codebase [available on GitHub](https://github.com/signalnerve/cloudflare-workers-todos), and published a [live demo](https://todos.signalnerve.workers.dev/).
+If you'd like to see the finished code for this project, find the project [on GitHub](https://github.com/signalnerve/cloudflare-workers-todos), and check out the [live demo](https://todos.signalnerve.workers.dev/) to see what you'll be building!

 ## Prerequisites